blankenberg/anvio.org/help/7/programs/anvi-dereplicate-genomes/index.md

 - `Qscore`: picks the genome with highest completion and lowest redundancy
 - `length`: picks the longest genome in the cluster
-- `centrality` (default): picks the genome with highest average similiarty to every other genome in the cluster
+- `centrality` (default): picks the genome with highest average similarity to every other genome in the cluster

 You can also choose to skip checking genome hashes (which will warn you if you have identical sequences in separate genomes with different names), provide a log path for debug messages or use multithreading (relevant only if not providing `--ani-dir` or `--mash-dir`).